DEFRA/ai-defra-search-core/README.md

 ```bash
 uv run task clone
 ```

+Your cloned repositories will be located in the `ai-defra-search` directory created in the previous step.

 ### Environment Configuration
 This repository uses a `.env` file for environment variable configuration.
 This must be created for the Docker Compose project to start.